karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 ![meme](/media/socialImages/github-commit-bot.jpg)

-_**Disclaimer**: This is a dumb post, partly due to security vulnerabilities but also because no one actually cares what your contributions graph looks like._
+_**Disclaimer**: This is a dumb post, partly due to security vulnerabilities but mostly because no one cares what your contributions graph looks like._

 Are you trying to impress recruiters and / or that cute coworker you noticed on a company-wide Zoom call last week?
 Do you feel inadequate when you have a ~~dick~~ commit-measuring contest with ~the boys~?
 Or do you just have commitment issues?
 Don't worry, I'm not here to judge but I am here to fix your woes.